-- (a) pass at least 80 credits with a mark of at least 50% in each of the courses which make up these credits; and - (b) attain an average of at least 50% for the 120 credits of study examined at the point of decision for progression; and - (c) satisfy any other specific requirements for the masters degree programme, that are clearly stated in respective programme handbooks.
+(a) pass at least 80 credits with a mark of at least 50% in each of the courses which make up these credits; and

+- (b) attain an average of at least 50% for the 120 credits of study examined at the point of decision for progression; and - (c) satisfy any other specific requirements for the masters degree programme, that are clearly stated in respective programme handbooks.

 When all the marks for the taught components of the programme (120 credits) are available, if the student has achieved PASS marks in at least 80 credits and has an overall average of 40% or more over the full 120 credits, then they will be awarded credits on aggregate for the failed courses.
+For students who have failed to meet the criteria for progression, the award of credit on aggregate can facilitate the award of a certificate or diploma.